neam/docker-stack/stacks/debian-php-nginx.dna-project-base/stack/README.md

 ### Explanation of the extra local containers

-* `db` - Runs a local MariaDB docker container with persistent data
+* (TODO) `db` - Runs a local MariaDB docker container with persistent data
 * `mailcatcher` - Runs a mailcatcher SMTP server
-* `proxy` - Runs a nginx reverse proxy using the configuration found in `project root``/../proxy`.

 ### Corresponding services in production

-* `db` - A cloud database service such as Amazon RDS, Rackspace Cloud DB, ClearDB etc
+* (TODO) `db` - A cloud database service such as Amazon RDS, Rackspace Cloud DB, ClearDB etc
 * `mailcatcher` - An SMTP service such as Gmail, Amazon Simple Mail Service, Foo etc
-* `proxy` - A reverse proxy or other routing layer on the server(s) that your public DNS is connected to

 ### Using memcache